Staunton Country Park: History

 The whole area has had a long history with evidence of a Roman Road running between Havant and Rowlands Castle, a site of Roman pottery production.
 During medieval times small villages and hamlets grew up around agricultural practices and the movement of animals to and from the Thicket and Forest of Bere.
 On early maps the hamlet of West Leigh can be seen to have a farm, large residence, and several houses.
 This residence was from 1793 inhabited by Samuel Harrison who either enhanced or rebuilt what was already there.

 Harrison had already created a fenced park and it is this that William Garrett purchased in 1802.
-He purchased lands from his neighbours and enhanced what was there to create a 'ferme ornee', garden structures, ornamental gardens, and a Regency house.
+He not only extended the existing house in a Regency style but also acquired lands from his neighbours and enhanced what was there to create a 'ferme ornee', garden structures, and ornamental gardens.
 In 1817 the park was sold to John Julius Angerstein but in 1819 the sale was reversed after Angerstein brought a case against Garrett over non disclosure of dry rot.
 Garrett then put the estate back on the market.

-The park was purchased in 1820 by Regency politician and botanist Sir George Thomas Staunton as part of his country estate 'Leigh Park'.
+The park was purchased in 1820 by sinophile, Regency politician and horticulturist Sir George Thomas Staunton as part of his country estate 'Leigh Park'.
 He made significant changes and additions to the gardens with the construction of the lake and a number of follies.
 He also commissioned a Gothic style library as an extension to the house that was completed in 1833.
 On his death in 1859 the estate and gardens were inherited by Staunton's cousin Henry Cormick Lynch.
 Henry Lynch died just six weeks after receiving his inheritance and it was in turn passed to his eldest son George Staunton Lynch who then changed his name to George Staunton Lynch-Staunton.

 In 1861 he in turn sold the gardens and the estate to William Henry Stone for £60,000.
-Stone had a new house built which was finished in 1865 and most of the old house was demolished around the same time.
+Stone not liking the position of the Regency house demolished it and, using bricks from his new estate brickyard, built a Gothic Mansion overlooking the lake.
+Finished in 1865 this change of focus to the Northern part of the park also saw some of Staunton's follies removed and an avenue created running from the house to an upper bathing lake with a Boathouse and Bathing house.